What Happened To Vault Soda?

 © History Oasis

-After nearly a decade absence from shelves, the Vault brand improbably returned for one last encore run in 2019, resurrected by Coca-Cola for a fleeting promotional tie-in with the post-apocalyptic video game Fallout 76.
+After nearly a decade of its discontinuation, the Vault brand returned in 2019 for a promotional tie-in with the post-apocalyptic video game Fallout 76.

-Seeking to capitalize on nostalgic millennial fondness for Vault, Coca-Cola brought it back in special Fallout 76-branded packaging, playing into the game's retro nuclear era aesthetics.
+Coca-Cola brought it back in special Fallout 76-branded packaging, playing into the game’s nuclear-era aesthetics.

-A few limited production runs of real life Vault were produced to generate buzz, sold in bottle caps mimicking the game's currency.
+A few limited production runs of real life Vault were produced to generate buzz, using bottle caps to mimic the game’s currency.

 Collection